 The Hedonism II resort in Jamaica is the most famous clothing-optional resort in the Caribbean.
-The Negril resort is part of the SuperClubs chain and, unlike many other nudist resorts, once cultivated an "anything goes" image.
+The Negril resort once cultivated an "anything goes" image.
 That has been toned down somewhat, but as the name indicates this is still a place where guests are encouraged to get wet, naked and wild.
 Toga parties, nude weddings, and hanging out at the swim-up nude bar are part of the scene here.
-The Hedonism resort also sells day and night passes to non-guests.
+The Hedonism resort also sells day and night passes to adventurous non-guests.

 This 137-room Club Orient hotel sits on the most famous nude beach in the Caribbean -- St. Martin's Orient Beach -- and is clothing-optional throughout the property, which includes a pair of restaurants, fitness and water-sports center, boutique, and a variety of rooms, suites and villas.
 Fully nude sunbathing is not strictly de rigeur on Orient Beach, but it's certainly common to see entire families in the buff on this popular strand, sometimes to the obvious amazement of visiting cruise-ship passengers.

 Many nude resorts in the Caribbean stress that they are family friendly or cater to the maintstream nudist community and not swingers.
-That's not the case with Cancun's Desire Resort, which bills itself as an "erotic" adult destination where couples interested in exploring "alternative lifestyles" can frolic in a 30-person jacuzzi or a Play Room located just behind the resort's nightclub bar.
-The 11-room beachfront resort is all-inclusive and "appeals to liberated upscale vacationers with a wild side and couples looking to explore their sexuality."
+That's not the case with Cancun's Desire Resorts -- the Desire Pearl and the Desire Maya Riviera -- which bills themselves as "erotic" adult destinations where couples interested in exploring "alternative lifestyles" can frolic in a 30-person jacuzzi or a Play Room located just behind the resort's nightclub bar.
+Both beachfront resorts are all-inclusive and "appeal to liberated upscale vacationers with a wild side and couples looking to explore their sexuality."
 Adults (21 and older) only.

 This all-inclusive, clothing-optional resort is located near the Dominican Republic resort area of Puerto Plata.
 Amenities include al-fresco dining at the clifftop resort restaurant, premium drinks, and activities ranging from Spanish lessons to nude water volleyball.
 Nightlife centers on the Club Caribe, which opens nightly at 10 p.m.